Ways of Seeing International Webinar

 Discuss how the emerging neuroscience research supports the embodied experience and influences development along the whole life span.

-Create an international network of practitioners interested in the role of embodied experience in healthy development along the life span with a specialization in infant and early childhood development.
+Create an international network of practitioners interested in the role of the role of embodied experience in typical and challenged development along the life span with a specialization in infant and early childhood development.

 Topics and Populations

-Topics include issues of attachment, early trauma, anxiety, postpartum depression, adoption, attention deficit and hyperactivity (ADD, ADHD) medical illness and children with developmental issues including sensory processing, communication delay, Asperger’s syndrome and autism spectrum disorder (ASD).
+Topics include issues of attachment, early trauma, anxiety, postpartum depression, adoption, attention deficit and hyperactivity (ADD, ADHD) medical illness and children with developmental issues including sensory processing, communication delay, the effects of early medical illness and autism spectrum disorder (ASD).

-The course will be taught in one and half hour, ten class semesters through an international online/web-based seminar.
-Individual supervision through a video chat program such as Skype can be arranged for an additional fee.
+The course meets live for one-and-a-half hours, two times a month, ten class semesters.
+The full training is in four semesters, over two school calendar years.
+Students meet in small groups online in-between the full class meetings to work on group homework assignments.
+Individual supervision through a video chat program such as Zoom can be arranged for an additional fee.
 The unique international focus of the training will allow students from around the world to work collaboratively throughout this training program.